chirimen-oh/echigo-examples/README.md

 ### i2c-grove-accelerometer

-It reads a accelerometer sensor (Grove Digital Accelerometer Sensor).
+It reads an accelerometer sensor (Grove Digital Accelerometer Sensor).

 Please see also: http://fabble.cc/chirimenedu/chirimeni2csensor